MatthewPalmer9/TestDrivenDevelopmentPractice/README.md

 ## Self-Notes
 ### Mocha & Chai
 Make sure to `npm install mocha chai`.
 If cloning this repo, simply `npm i` the dependencies in `package.json`.
+Also, `npm install mocha -g` so that Mocha is installed globally & so you can use mocha from the command line.